Betsy Ancker-Johnson: Early life and education

 Ancker-Johnson was born Betsy Ancker in St. Louis, Missouri on April 29, 1927.
-Her parents, Clinton James and Fern (Lalan) Ancker, encouraged her follow her interests.
+Her parents, Clinton James and Fern (Lalan) Ancker, encouraged her to follow her interests.

-She earned a bachelor's degree with high honors in physics from Wellesley College in 1949, and was a part of Phi Beta Kappa.
+She earned a Bachelor's degree with high honors in physics from Wellesley College in 1949, and was a part of Phi Beta Kappa.
 She earned her PhD from University of Tübingen, Germany, graduating magnum cum laude in 1953.

-Her honorary degrees include doctorates of science from the New York Polytechnic Institute and the University of Southern California and a doctorate in law at Bates College.
+Her honorary degrees include doctorates of science from the New York Polytechnic Institute and the University of Southern California, and a doctorate in law at Bates College.

 Career

-After graduate school, Ancker-Johnson was a junior research physicist and lecturer at Berkeley before working at Sylvania Electric Products and the David Sarnoff Research Center at the Radio Corporation of America.
+After graduate school, Ancker-Johnson was a junior research physicist and lecturer at UC Berkeley before working at Sylvania Electric Products and the David Sarnoff Research Center at the Radio Corporation of America.
 She was an affiliate professor of electrical engineering at the University of Washington from 1961 to 1973.
 During that time, she was also a research specialist at the plasma physics lab of Boeing Science Research Laboratories, where she rose to supervisor and manager of solid state and plasma electronics and advanced energy systems, respectively.
 Ancker-Johnson was also a visiting scientist at Bell Labs during this period.

-In 1973 Ancker-Johnson became the assistant secretary for science and technology, the first woman appointed by the president to the US Department of Commerce.
+In 1973 Ancker-Johnson became the assistant secretary for science and technology, the first woman appointed by the president to the U.S. Department of Commerce.
 After that appointment, Ancker-Johnson became the associate laboratory director of physics research at Argonne National Laboratory before she became the first woman vice-president in the automotive industry as the vice-president of General Motors' environmental activities staff.
 While working there, Ancker-Johnson was a lecturer in the department of electrical engineering and computer science at UC Berkeley.

 Ancker-Johnson published over 70 scientific papers and patents.